- Effective Migraine Relief

 Dosage: 3 capsules per day

-Suggested Use: Adults take three (3) capsules each day with a glass of water, on an empty stomach.
+Suggested Use: Adults take three (3) capsules each day with a meal.

 Christina Sun‐Edelstein MD, Alexander Mauskop MD